Articles in this section

 • Mobile Number: User’s mobile number (including international code); the number must result as non-previously used by any other User;

 • Email: User’s email address.
 The address must result as non-previously used by other Users.
-After clicking “Send code”, the User will receive via email a confirmation code (From: namirial.id@namirialtsp.com).
-The User will insert the code received via email in the proper field of the wizard, then click “Confirm”.
+After clicking on “Send code”, the User will receive a confirmation code via email (From: namirial.id@namirialtsp.com).
+The User will insert the code received via email in the proper field of the wizard, and then will click on “Confirm”.

 • Username: the User chooses the username that will be associated with his Namirial account.